 Echeveria runyonii 'Topsy Turvy'

 Echeveria runyonii 'Topsy Turvy' is a fast-growing succulent that forms rosettes of pale blue-green to silvery-grey leaves often with pink tips.
 The rosettes grow up to 4 inches (10 cm) in diameter.
-Leaves are spatulate, strongly inversely keeled on the lower surface with leaf tips pointing inwards towards the center of the rosette, up to3 inches (7.5 cm) long, up 1 inch (2.5 cm) wide.
+Leaves are spatulate, strongly inversely keeled on the lower surface with leaf tips pointing inwards towards the center of the rosette, up to3 inches (7.5 cm) long, up to 1 inch (2.5 cm) wide.
 The showy, bright orange flowers rise above the foliage on a tall arching inflorescence, usually in late summer or fall.

 How to Grow and Care